 Product Quality and Consumer Trust

-The quality issues emerging from its outsourcing relationship with X Co in Totland have raised concerns.
-Inconsistent quality checks and rising customer returns due to faulty shoes suggest a breakdown in ethical sourcing and operational control.
-These issues may damage Dearn’s long-standing reputation if not addressed transparently and swiftly.
+The quality issues stemming from the outsourcing relationship with X Co in Totland have raised significant concerns.
+Inconsistent quality checks and rising customer returns due to faulty shoes indicate a breakdown in both ethical sourcing and operational control.
+If not addressed swiftly and transparently, these problems will severely damage Dearn’s long-standing reputation for quality.

 Labour Practices in the Supply Chain